Glimpses of Israel

 My Aha! moment came when this young woman introduced me to Ahava luxury skin care products made with Dead Sea minerals.

-Terraced gardens and the golden-domed Shrine of the Báb comprise part of the Bahá'í World Centre overlooking the port city of Haifa
+Terraced gardens and the golden-domed Shrine of the Báb comprise part of the Bahá'í World Centre overlooking the port city of Haifa.
+It's a beautiful scene which gave inspiration to at least one couple (lower right).

 Hamam al-Basha Turkish baths in Acre were built at the end of the 18th century when the region known as Palestine was part of the Ottoman empire.

-Sunset over the Dead Sea, looking towards Jordan.
+Sunset over the Dead Sea, looking towards Jordan from a kibbutz.

 Sands of time.
 The wind raises dust beneath a Roman aqueduct on the Mediterranean.